Search within:

 When a culture builds a monument or dedicates a historic site, how do their decisions shape the way we understand those events?
 What gets emphasized?
 What gets ignored?
 How do these acts of public remembering create cultural change?

 This program takes you on a tour of famous sites and cities in Europe to first deepen your understanding of events like the Holocaust and WWII and then deepen your analysis of the arguments that public remembering makes.
-In Berlin we’ll visit the Berlin wall, the German Bundestag, and Sachsenhausen concentration camp before moving on to Munich, where we’ll visit the Dachau concentration camp, one of the most important sites for Holocaust remembrance.
-From there we’ll explore Nuremberg, including the Hall of Justice where the first war crimes trials were held and its beautiful medieval town center.
-We’ll conclude in Prague where we’ll visit the Josefov, Old Town Prague, and the Terezin concentration camp.
+In Berlin we’ll visit the Berlin Wall, the Topography of Terror Museum, and Sachsenhausen concentration camp before moving on to Prague, where we’ll visit the Jewish Quarter and Terezín Ghetto.
+Then we’ll return to Germany, examining the Dachau concentration camp outside of Munich and the Nuremberg Hall of Justice, where the first war crimes trials were held.
+We’ll conclude our trip in France by visiting the D-Day beaches, the Caen Memorial Museum, and Memorial to the Victims of the Deportation in Paris.
+We’ll be visiting several of Europe’s most beautiful cities along the way with plenty of free time to explore other famous sites.

 Highlights and Excursions

-• Your program begins in Berlin, Germany where you will spend 4 days exploring Berlin's sites and museums of historical significance including the Memorial of Murdered Jews of Europe, Berlin Mitte, the Bundestag Building, and the Topography of Terror open air museum.
+- Your program begins in Berlin, Germany where you will explore Berlin's sites and museums of historical significance including the Memorial to the Murdered Jews of Europe, Berlin Mitte, and the Topography of Terror museum.

-• Travel to Prague, Czech Republic for a guided tours of castles, the cathedral, and Terezin concentation camp.
+- Travel to Prague, Czechia for guided tours of its castles, synagogues, cathedral, and Terezin ghetto.
 Relax and explore the city during a free day.

 Good to Know

-• This program has a maximum of 18 students that can participate.
-Applications are reviewed on a rolling basis.
+- This program has a maximum of 20 students that can participate.
+Applications are reviewed on a rolling basis with a priority deadline of November 12, 2024.
 Early application is highly recommended.

 Living Arrangements

-Students will be housed in shared hotel rooms (2 or 3 students per room) in Berlin, Krakow, and Prague.
+Students will be housed in shared hotel rooms (2 or 3 students per room) throughout the trip.

 Program Dates